RickSugden/G_ratio_from_MRI/README.md

 ## Validation
 ![g_ratio_validation drawio](https://github.com/RickSugden/G_ratio_from_MRI/assets/41484082/45f1ae81-2e50-408c-9381-69ce79cbf904)
-While the estimates cannot be validated by ground truth per-se, I implemented another known method for estimating the g-ratio and compared my method's results to the existing method.
-Note that my method is unable to estimate some areas in the brain.
+While the estimates cannot be validated by ground truth per-se, I implemented another known method for estimating the g-ratio that leverages "neurite orientation dispersion and diffusion imaging" (NODDI)  and compared my results.
+Note that my method is unable to estimate some areas in the brain because of limitations of the 3-compartment model.
 A. G-ratio map produced by my method
 B. G-ratio map produced by silver-standard method
 C. Corpus callosum ROI G-map from my method